teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 > <question-title></question-title>
 >
-> How does BUSCO inform on assembly quality?
+> How does `Busco` inform on assembly quality?
 >
 > > <solution-title></solution-title>
 > >
-> > BUSCO does not use a reference genome to compare.
+> > `Busco` does not use a reference genome to compare.
 It attempts to locate key genes which should be present in the assembly, and reports whether it could/could not find those genes.
 If a key gene is found, it reports whether the gene was fragmented (errors) or complete.
 > >
 > {: .solution}
 >